 HORSE & RIDER THERAPY

 Are you experiencing difficulty with your horse in the saddle or on the ground?
-Does your horse have unexplained behaviours?
-Does your horse resist certain movements?
+Does your horse have unexplained behaviours or resist certain movements?
 Have you had your horse treated with bodywork and the problems still dont resolve?

 Is it your body that needs the treatment?